eric5412/Business-Analysis-of-Hotel-Bookings/README.md

 Random Forest is an ensemble machine learning algorithm that can be used for regression or classification purposes.
 It combines multiple Decision Trees in order to make a prediction.
 This project used Random Forest as a classifier.
-Random Forest was used to predict if a booking will be canceled or not canceled.
+Random Forest was used to predict if a booking would be canceled or not canceled.

 Four Random Forest machine learning models were built and compared,